 Quick overview:

-A Dual Boot from Windows 8.1 and 7 is suitable for all users who do not want to switch blindly from Windows 7 to Windows 8, but first want to compare both versions extensively and then decide.
-Here is an installation guide - so that you can switch to both operating systems parallel can access.
+A Dual Boot of Windows 8.1 and 7 is suitable for all users who do not want to switch blindly from Windows 7 to Windows 8, but first want to compare both versions extensively and then decide.
+Here is an installation guide - so that you can access both operating systems parallel .

 Dual Boot: Create new partition

-To install Windows 8.1 and 7 in parallel, we recommend an additional hard disk partition.
+In order to install Windows 8.1 and 7 in parallel, we recommend using an additional hard disk partition.
 You can also carry out the installation on a single partition, but this makes the process unnecessarily difficult.

 Here are the necessary steps:

-- In Windows 7, go to "Computer Management".
-To do this, enter "Computer" in the search field of the Start menu and then click on "Computer Management", this is the quickest way to get there.
+- Go to "Computer Management" under Windows 7.
+The quickest way to get there is to enter "Computer" in the search field of the Start menu and then click on "Computer Management".

 - Now right-click on "Volume (C:)" at the bottom and select "Shrink volume" from the menu that appears.